nathanael-fijalkow/games_book/_sources/Introduction/memory.md

 the strategy $\sigma_v$ is winning from all vertices reachable by a play consistent with $\sigma_v$ starting from $v$.
 Without loss of generality let us assume that $\sigma_v$ is only defined on these vertices.

-We fix $\le$ a total order on the set of vertices\footnote{The argument we give in this proof extends to infinite games whose set of vertices can be well ordered.
-A well-order is a total order such that every non-empty subset has a least element, which is exactly the property we need in this proof.}.
+We fix $\le$ a total order on the set of vertices (The argument we give in this proof extends to infinite games whose set of vertices can be well ordered.
+A well-order is a total order such that every non-empty subset has a least element, which is exactly the property we need in this proof).
 We let $\sigma$ be the positional strategy defined by $\sigma(u)$ is $\sigma_v(u)$ where $v$ is the least vertex (with respect to $\le$) such that $\sigma_v$ is defined on $u$.
 We say that $\sigma$ uses $\sigma_v$ at $u$.

 We argue that $\sigma$ is winning from $\WE(\game)$.